crowelab/PyIR/README.md

 ## Database Setup

-PyIR-Plus requires a set of BLAST germline databases to assign the VDJ germlines.
+PyIR requires a set of BLAST germline databases to assign the VDJ germlines.

-A snapshot of the IMGT/GENE-DB human immunome repertoire is included with PyIR-Plus, but users are recommended to build their own database to keep up with the newest germline definitions.
+A snapshot of the IMGT/GENE-DB human immunome repertoire is included with PyIR, but users are recommended to build their own database to keep up with the newest germline definitions.
 A link to the full instructions from NCBI can be found [here](https://ncbi.github.io/igblast/cook/How-to-set-up.html), or you can use PyIR's setup script to build the databases automatically: